ijlyttle/r_intro/index.md

 Data frames are lists where each member is a vector of the same length.

-The rows of are often called "observations".
+Rows often called "observations"

-The columns are often called "variables".
+Columns often called "variables"

 *** =right